mawuva/php-container/README.md

 # php-container
-Demo of a simple container service for php
+Demo of a simple container service for php using psr container